dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/ensure-requirements.md

 ### DbSet.Add/Attach and graph behavior

 In EF6, calling `DbSet.Add()` on an entity results in a recursive search for all entities referenced in its navigation properties.
-Any entities that are found, and are not already tracked by the context, are also be marked as added. `DbSet.Attach()` behaves the same, except all entities are marked as unchanged.
+Any entities that are found, and are not already tracked by the context, are also marked as added. `DbSet.Attach()` behaves the same, except all entities are marked as unchanged.

 **EF Core performs a similar recursive search, but with some slightly different rules.**